elemaudio/docs/docs/reference/sample.md

 * Note: the `path`, `channel`, and `data` prop are all related in that their job is to provide a resource from which to load the sample player.
-    * Providing a `path` property will first attempt to look the file up in the pre-loaded virtual file system (see [WebAudio](../../targets/WebAudio.md)), then fall back to a disk-read if running on a target that has disk access (i.e. the Plugin Dev Kit).
+    * Providing a `path` property will first attempt to look the file up in the pre-loaded virtual file system, then fall back to a disk-read if running on a target that has disk access (i.e. the Plugin Dev Kit).
     * When falling back to a read from disk, the `channel` property will specify _which_ channel from a multi-channel sample file to load. `el.sample` outputs a mono signal, so you must choose _which_ channel you want to read from the underlying file.
     * When providing the `data` property, you'll pass either an Array or a Float32Array containing the raw sample buffer to be loaded